What the Delta variant means for unvaccinated kids

 We don’t have to look into a magic ball, we can see what it has done to cases and hospitalizations in other countries.
 It is a highly transmissible variant and can cause substantial illness.
 That’s a bad combination.

-Nearly 60% of Californians are at least partially vaccinated.
+Nearly 60 percent of Californians are at least partially vaccinated.
 Does that mean we are better protected from the Delta variant than people in other states?

 Hooray California and keep going!